michael-upton97/cscompubdraft/mySite/wp-content/plugins/inactive-logout/readme.txt

 **See the [Inactive Logout](https://deepenbajracharya.com.np/wp-inactive-logout/ "Inactive Logout") homepage for further information.
 Contact Developer for those who need to write plugins.**

-**There's a [GIT repository](https://github.com/techies23/Inactive-Logout.git "Github Inactive Repository"), if you want to contribute a patch.
+**There's a [GIT repository](https://github.com/techies23/Inactive-Logout.git "Github Inactive Repository") too if you want to contribute a patch.
 Please check issues.
-Pull requests are welcomed.
-Development is done in Github !!!**
+Pull requests are welcomed.**

 **Please consider giving a [5 star thumbs up](https://wordpress.org/support/plugin/inactive-logout/reviews/#new-post "5 star thumbs up") if you found this useful.**